-Flavor the meat slices by marinating in Presto[TM] Jerky Seasoning, your own favorite marinade, a commercial marinade, or use the marinade recipe below.
-To use the Presto[TM] Jerky Seasoning, mix one packet of spice and one packet of cure with 1⁄4 cup of water.

-Place marinade and meat strips in a resealable plastic storage bag.
-Seal bag and shake to thoroughly coat the meat strips.
+Flavor the meat/poultry strips by marinating in your own favorite marinade, a commercial marinade, or use the marinade recipe on page 10.
+If desired, Presto® Jerky Seasoning can be used to marinate the strips.
+To use the Presto® Jerky Seasoning, mix one packet of spice and one packet of cure with 1⁄4 cup of water.
+Place marinade and strips in a resealable plastic storage bag.
+Seal bag and shake to thoroughly coat the strips.
 Refrigerate for 8 to 12 hours.
-Turn bag often to evenly coat the meat strips.
+Turn bag often to evenly coat the strips.

-Refer to the note on page 8 about cooking the meat before or after dehydrating.
-For a more desirable texture, cook meat after dehydration.
-Meat that is precooked prior to dehydrating will have shorter drying times; however, the end product will have a dry, crumbly texture.
+Refer to the CAUTION! note above about cooking meat/poultry before or baking after dehydrating.
+For a more desirable texture, bake after dehydration.
+Meat/poultry that is precooked prior to dehydrating will have shorter drying times; however, the end product will have a dry, crumbly texture.
 If cooking the meat before dehydrating is preferred, follow the instructions below:

-Cooking meat before dehydrating - After marinating meat strips, place meat strips and liquid marinade into a shallow pan.
-If no liquid remains, add enough water to cover meat strips.
+Cooking before dehydrating-After marinating, place strips and liquid marinade into a shallow pan.
+If no liquid remains, add enough water to cover strips.
 Bring liquid to a boil and boil for 5 minutes.

-Remove meat strips from marinade, drain, and then position strips on dehydrator trays.
-Position strips on dehydrator trays close together, but not overlapping.
-Dry jerky at 160°F or 71°C for 4 to 8 hours.
+Remove strips from marinade and place in a colander to drain.
+Pat strips dry.
+Then position them on dehydrator trays.
+Arrange strips close together but not overlapping.

+The average drying time will be 4 to 8 hours.
 See "Determining Dryness" information below.

-If you did not cook the meat prior to dehydrating, cook it after, following the instructions below:
+If you did not cook the meat/poultry prior to dehydrating, bake it after, following the instructions below:

-Cooking meat after dehydrating - Preheat oven until the internal temperature is 275°F. (For an accurate temperature reading, check with an oven thermometer.)
+Baking after dehydrating-Preheat oven to 275°F. (For an accurate temperature reading, check with an oven thermometer.)
 Remove jerky strips from dehydrator trays and place on a baking sheet close together, but not touching.
-Heat jerky in preheated oven for 10 minutes.
+Heat jerky in preheated oven for 10 minutes (jerky strips should be sizzling when removed from the oven).
 Remove jerky from baking sheet and cool to room temperature.